nanditha16/Python/src/DS_Algo/README.md

     - Complexity: O(log n) time, O(1) space.
         - Time Complexity: O(logn) — binary search.
         - Space Complexity: O(1) — constant space.

+57. intersection(self, nums1: List[int], nums2: List[int]) -> List[int]: Intersection of Two Arrays
+    - “I remove duplicates by converting both arrays to sets, then take their intersection to get the distinct values present in both.
+Convert that intersection back to a list and return it.
+Runs in linear time overall with linear extra space.”
+    - Intuition: We only care about unique numbers that appear in both arrays.
+Sets naturally represent uniqueness and support fast membership checks and intersections.
+So, turning both lists into sets and intersecting them gives exactly the distinct common elements.
+    - Approach:
+        1. Convert nums1 and nums2 to sets: set1, set2 (deduplicate).
+        2. Compute set1 & set2 (set intersection).
+        3. Return it as a list.
+    - Complexity: Building sets is O(n + m) expected time; intersection is O(min(n, m)); overall O(n + m) time and O(n + m) space.
+        - Time Complexity: O(n+m) Where n and m are the lengths of nums1 and nums2
+        - Space Complexity: O(n+m) For storing the sets.

+58. Intersection of Two Arrays II where each element in the result must appear as many times as it shows in both arrays.
+    - 58a.
+Method 1: intersect(self, nums1: List[int], nums2: List[int]) -> List[int]:
+        - “I compute frequencies for both arrays, then for each value present in both, I add it to the output min(count in nums1, count in nums2) times.
+That directly models intersection with duplicates.
+Runs in linear time with linear extra space for the counts.”
+        - Intuition: This is the intersection with multiplicity: if 2 appears 3 times in nums1 and 1 time in nums2, it should appear min(3,1)=1 time in the result.
+So just count how many times each value occurs in each array, then for every common key, take the minimum count.
+        - Approach: Build two frequency maps: count1 = Counter(nums1), count2 = Counter(nums2).
+        1. Iterate keys of the smaller map (or count1 as in your code):
+            If the key exists in count2, append [key] * min(count1[key], count2[key]) to the result.
+Return the built list.
+        - Complexity: Time O(n + m) to count + up to O(U) to merge (U = unique keys).
+Space O(n + m) for the counters.
+            - Time Complexity: O(n+m) Where n and m are the lengths of nums1 and nums2.
+            - Space Complexity: O(n+m) For storing the frequency maps.
+    - 58b.
+Method 2: intersectTwoPointer(self, nums1: List[int], nums2: List[int]) -> List[int]: two-pointer version for sorted arrays
+        - When to Use This:
+            - When arrays are already sorted, this method avoids extra space and is very efficient.
+            - Especially useful when working with large datasets or streamed data.
+        - “I sort both lists and sweep with two pointers.
+When they’re equal, I record the value and move both; otherwise I advance the pointer with the smaller value.
+This collects the intersection with correct multiplicities in one pass after sorting.
+Time: O(n log n + m log m) for sorting + O(n+m) scan; Space: O(1) extra (output aside).”
+        - Intuition: If both arrays are sorted, common elements appear in the same order.
+Walk them with two pointers: when values match, it’s part of the intersection; otherwise, advance the pointer on the side with the smaller value to catch up.
+This naturally handles duplicates (each match consumes one occurrence on both sides).
+        - Approach: Sort nums1 and nums2.
+Initialize pointers i=j=0 and an empty result.
+While i < len(nums1) and j < len(nums2):
+            If nums1[i] == nums2[j]: append to result, increment both.
+            Else if nums1[i] < nums2[j]: increment i.
+            Else: increment j.
+            Return result.
+        - Time: O(n log n + m log m) for sorting + O(n+m) scan; Space: O(1) extra (output aside).
+            - Time Complexity: O(nlogn+mlogm) for sorting, O(n+m) for traversal→ Total: O(nlogn+mlogm)
+            - Space Complexity: O(1) extra space (excluding result)
+    - 58c.
+Method 3: (Pseudo simulation) intersect_streaming(self, nums1, nums2_stream): disk-based streaming scenario for the intersection of two arrays with duplicates, where nums2 is too large to fit into memory.
+        - “I preload the small array into a Counter and then scan the huge array streaming from disk.
+For each streamed number, if the counter says we still need it, I output it and decrement the count.
+This preserves multiplicities, uses memory proportional to the small array (not the big one), and runs in linear time over both inputs.”
+        - Intuition: When one array fits in memory and the other is too big (e.g., on disk), build a frequency map of the in-memory array.
+Then stream the large array in chunks, and for each element, emit it only if the map still has remaining count.
+This yields the correct intersection with multiplicities while keeping memory bounded.
+        - Approach:
+            1. Counter(nums1) stores how many times each value can still match.
+            2. Read nums2 chunk-by-chunk (generator).
+            3. For each number in a chunk: if count1[num] > 0, append to result and decrement.
+            4. Continue until the stream ends; return result.
+        - Complexity: Time O(n + m) where n=len(nums1), m=len(nums2); Memory O(U1) for the counter (U1 = unique in nums1) plus O(chunk_size).
+Works without sorting and with duplicates.
+            - Time Complexity: O(n+m) — where n is size of nums1, m is total elements in nums2.
+            - Space Complexity:O(n) — for storing frequency map of nums1.